digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

               <premis:messageDigest>5ac97693da5cd77233515b280048631b59319df6</premis:messageDigest>
 ```

-Original filename
+#### Original filename

-> Goobi METS doesn't record this - use the name in S3; Archivematica METS records it as LABEL attribute on divs in physcial structMap, we will do the same when we run our normalisation pipeline
+> Goobi METS doesn't record this - use the name in S3; Archivematica METS records it as `LABEL` attribute on divs in physical structMap, we will do the same when we run our normalisation pipeline

+TBC - Archivematica-esque example

-File format identification
+#### File format identification

 ```xml
 <mets:amdSec ID="AMD">